Thinking about undergoing a breast enlargement, reduction, reconstructive surgery or breast lift?

-- You’ll need more than one operation
+1. You’ll may need more than one surgery

-- There’s a high chance scar tissue will grow
+2. There’s a high chance scar tissue will grow

-- Multiple breast surgeries can increase internal scarring
+3. Multiple breast surgeries can increase internal scarring

-- You may not get the desired results with a belly button to breast augmentation
+4. You may not get the desired results with a belly button to breast augmentation

 In the 90’s Trans-Umbilical Breast Augmentation was very popular as a quick way to enlarge breasts through a small incision in the belly button.
-However, that’s not the case anymore.
-With the shift to silicone implants it was difficult to fit them into such a small incision without more pressure than the manufacturer recommended.
+That’s not the case anymore, however.
+With the shift to silicone implants it was difficult to fit them through such a small incision without exerting more pressure than the manufacturer recommended.

-- Teardrop implants often move out of place
+5. Teardrop implants often move out of place

 Teardrop breast implants mimic the natural breast shape with the implant having more fullness in the lower half.
-This shape of implant is often advised for those with lower body fat, lower positioned nipples or patients who are seeking a natural look.
+This shape of breast implant is often advised for those with lower body fat, lower positioned nipples or patients who are seeking a natural look.

-- Breast augmentation with fat has less complications and is more natural
+6. Breast augmentation with fat has less complications and is more natural

 Secondly, you are limited with the amount of fat that can be injected into the breast so you may only be able to increase your breasts by one or two cup sizes.
 This is because the more fat you transfer, the greater the incidence of fat necrosis.

-- Breast implants require monitoring
+7. Breast implants require monitoring

-- Breast implants can potentially mask breast cancer
+8. Breast implants can potentially mask breast cancer

-Even with the latest and most sophisticated imaging technology, there is a potential breast cancer can be masked by the breast implants.
+Even with the latest and most sophisticated mammogram imaging technology, there is a potential breast cancer can be masked by the breast implants.
 This is because the position of the implants can cover some of the breast tissue.
 Where the implant is positioned under the pectoralis muscles, up to 15 percent of the tissue is covered.
-This is higher when the implant is position over the muscle, thus the chance of the cancer being missed is greater.
+This is higher when the implant is positioned over the muscle, thus the chance of the cancer being missed is greater.

-- You may not be able to breastfeed
+9. You may not be able to breastfeed

-- Larger implants come with greater complications
+10. Larger implants carry greater complications

 Bigger is not always better in the world of breast implants.
 Surgeons who agree to insert breast implants larger than what is suitable for the individual are often met with greater complications such as rippling and skin stretching.
 This will eventually result in breasts looking deformed and will require revision surgery.